 Wantage Karate Club was formed in 1987 and Stanford in the Vale Karate Club was formed in 2012.
-They were combined in 2013 by the current chief instructor, Dave Paine.
+They were combined in 2013 by Dave Paine.
 The style of karate we practise is called “Shotokan” and is the most popular style of karate in the UK.

 If you are reading this then you are probably thinking about learning Karate or maybe returning to Karate if you have trained before.
-When you first come to our dojo you will meet with Dave and he will provide you with some information and guidance to make life a little easier for you in your first weeks at our club.
-If you have any other questions at all, please don’t hesitate to ask Dave or one of the senior black belts, and we’ll do our very best to help you.
+When you first come to our dojo you will meet with Pete,Barry and Sanjay will provide you with some information and guidance to make life a little easier for you in your first weeks at our club.
+If you have any other questions at all, please don’t hesitate to ask them or one of the senior black belts, and we’ll do our very best to help you.

 Questions to Ask

 Karate isn’t for everyone and there are other excellent martial arts clubs out there.
 If you decide to study at a different club then we genuinely wish you well: but please pick a quality club teaching a martial art in a quality way.
 Unfortunately there are many “McDojos” out there who will happily take your money and award you belts.
 When looking for a good club, make sure the training is about the art and not the money.
 Here are some questions you might want to consider: